gradle/gradle/design-docs/scaling-gradle.md

     * I'd rather avoid fancy references.
 Soft references will cause huge memory allocation because -server jvms will prefer heap expansion over gc
     * not keeping it in memory will almost certainly reduce the performance if the graph info is accessed often
     * perhaps we keep it in memory but offer a LenientConfiguration.clear() that removes the graph data.
 The method obviously goes away once the old graph is gone.

+## The new resolved dependency graph is memory friendly

+Pretty much the same goals and implementation details as for the old dependency graph.

+### Questions

+* Should we build the new dependency graph from the data that we have stored for the old dependency graph?
+E.g. reuse the persistent format we already have.